ArtyVazquez/typing-speed-test/README.md

 ## Deploy on Vercel

 Website was deployed with Vercel.
 There is no backend as of now but there is a possibility that in the future there will be such feature to either store users scores and rack each user.

+Currently you only have the choice to type for 60 seconds non stop.